oddbird/oddsite/content/2016/08/22/possibilities.rst

 Research
 --------

-I started with a Google search as many people do when looking to hire a web development company.
+I started with a Google search, as many people do when looking to hire a web development company.
 Drawing inspiration from the websites of similar development agencies,